tuhinsmondal/Loan-Prediction_Logistic-Regression/README.md

-# Loan-Prediction_Logistic-Regression
+# Analytics Vidhya contest on loan prediction
-Logistic Regression problem for predicting positive (or negative) loan approval
+Logistic Regression problem for predicting positive (or negative) loan approval.
+This is a work in progress.